-Many institutions will ask students to have a high mathematics A-level and GCSE, or relevant subjects such as additional maths, economics or statistics.
-Check with the universities which are your top choices, as they may have other entry requirements for admitting students.
+Many institutions will ask students to have a high mathematics A-level and GCSE, or relevant subjects such as additional Maths, Economics or Statistics.
+Check with the universities which are your top choices, as they may have varied UCAS entry requirements for admitting students.

 A degree course in Accounting or a combined degree featuring accounting will usually last three years in full-time study; however, some universities offer a sandwich course where a degree features a placement year.
 A placement year allows candidates to work for a year during their course, gaining work experience and the opportunity to network which could aid securing a job after graduating, which is why it is considered that having a placement is good for your degree.
 A sandwich course will usually last for four years full-time.
-Part-time options vary depending on the timetable and workload of the university but are commonly four years not including a placement.
+Accounting part-time degree courses options vary depending on the timetable and workload of the university but are commonly four years not including a placement.

 The full-time academic year features three semesters or terms and begins in the Autumn (September/October).
 The first term finishes in December, the second term begins January and ends in March/April, and the final term starts April/May and ends in June/July.
 Each university has a different academic timetable for the year, although they do tend to be similar to each other.

 Accounting degrees will feature coursework, which is generally in essay form, and exams as forms of assessment.
 Other less common types of assessments you should expect are group work activities and presentations, although these usually hold a lower impact on your grades.
 However, the assessment information for the course can be known from the university prospectus.

 Accounting offers many skills which are transferrable in many areas of work, such as knowledge of accounting regulation issues, a strong understanding of the business and finance industry and specialised knowledge of techniques and topics associated with accounting.